22 Types of Frogs in Alabama

 2. Ornate Chorus Frog

-Although chorus frogs are rather common, this specific species is not very common.
+Although chorus frogs are rather common, this species is uncommon.
 They are currently facing a moderate threat to conservation efforts.

-They come in a wide variety of hues, including as dark brown, vivid red, and emerald green.
+They come in various hues, including dark brown, vivid red, and emerald green.
 It is not possible to accurately identify them based on their appearance alone.

 They thrive in transitory marshes, pinewoods, and other habitats that are comparable to those.
 The typical breeding grounds for these animals are damp meadows, ditches, and barrow pits.